JoshuaDoucet/wtnfStorefrontAPI/README.md

       }
      ```
  - [PUT] /products/:id (AUTH TOKEN)
    - update - updates a product with specified id using the request body JSON to update specified values.
-Returned the updated product from the db table
+Returned the updated product from the db table.
+Only the columns in the request body will be updated in the product with specified id. <br>
      HTTP request body.
 Only the columns in the request body will be updated in the product with specified id.
      ```json
       {